Mark Canha Preview, Player Props: Brewers vs. Marlins

-On Monday, Mark Canha (batting .353 in his past 10 games) and the Milwaukee Brewers play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+On Tuesday, Mark Canha (.595 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Miami Marlins, whose starting pitcher will be JT Chargois.
 First pitch is at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+In his most recent game, he strung together two hits (going 2-for-6 with a home run and an RBI) against the Marlins.

 Mark Canha Game Info & Props vs. the Marlins